fordpref/vzp-i3-configs/README.md

 Used to have to temporarily add jessie sources to /etc/apt/sources.list but no longer thanks to recent updates by Debian.

-Hopefully this is usefule to others, lessons any pain, etc.
+Hopefully this is useful to others, lessons any pain, etc.